Sidekick is not yet regulated but has applied to the FCA for authorisation

 Democratisation of access has occurred across so many fintech verticals and products, but the ability to utilise your assets and borrow at low rates against them is still largely the privilege of the wealthiest.

-• Stay invested for the long term: qualifying customers who meet our lending and affordability criteria will be able to borrow against a portion of their Sidekick portfolio to access cash without selling their investments.
+• Stay invested for the long term: qualifying customers who meet our lending and affordability criteria can borrow against a portion of their Sidekick portfolio to access cash without selling their investments.

 • All in one place: simplify your financial life with your borrowing and investment in one app.